VincentyTM/vkit/README.md

     process( tokens.shift() );
 }
 ```
-Scanning a text very similar.
+Scanning a text is very similar.
 With a set of rules, you can simply iterate over the input text and process the generated tokens on the fly.
 ```javascript
 const text = "while(i<5)";
 const rules = {